Ottawa Housing Market Report

 Reasoning

 Mortgage rates determine the cost of borrowing, which directly impacts home affordability.
-Home sales this November were significantly higher than last year, possibly due to the recent rate cuts by the Bank of Canada (BoC).
-Despite the rate cuts, the current mortgage rates are higher compared to the pandemic years, making it difficult for some homebuyers to pass the mortgage stress test.
-They are likely to make a move when mortgage rates drop further.
+While recent rate cuts by the Bank of Canada (BoC) have helped improve affordability, the current mortgage rates are higher than in the pandemic years, making it difficult for some homebuyers to pass the mortgage stress test.
+Such buyers are likely to make a move when mortgage rates drop further.

 Comparison

-Ottawa’s housing market is much more affordable than Vancouver’s housing market and Toronto’s housing market, which had average home prices of $1,276,716 and $1,106,050 in comparison to Ottawa’s average price of $667,098 in November 2024.
-It is also significantly cheaper than other markets in Ontario, such as Mississauga’s housing market, Brampton’s housing market and Hamilton’s housing market.
+Ottawa’s housing market is much more affordable than Vancouver’s housing market and Toronto’s housing market, which had average home prices of $1,211,073 and $1,107,463 in comparison to Ottawa’s average price of $707,180 in April 2025.
+It is also significantly cheaper than other markets in Ontario, such as Mississauga’s housing market, and Brampton’s housing market and slightly cheaper than Hamilton’s housing market.
 Looking at cities outside Ontario and B.C., Ottawa’s housing market is slightly more expensive than the Montreal housing market and the Calgary housing market.
-As most homes in Ottawa are well below the $1 million mark, they are still eligible for a minimum down payment of 5% to 10% with CMHC insurance, allowing more buyers to compete for the inventory.
+As most homes in Ottawa are well below the $1.5 million mark, they are eligible for a minimum down payment of 5% to 10% with CMHC insurance, allowing more buyers to compete for the inventory.

 Home Prices in Ottawa